-Let us dwell here on studies of molecules and molecular systems described by a general formula $A-(X)n$ -B, where A and B stand for functional groups and $-(X)n$ - is a bridge usually consisting of a certain number of similar elementary units X (see [32] and the references cited therein).
+Let us dwell here on studies of molecules and molecular systems described by the general formula $A-(X)n-B$, where A and B stand for functional groups and $-(X)n-$ is a bridge usually consisting of a certain number of similar elementary units X (see [32] and the references cited therein).
 The groups A and B usually are approximately representable by a single frontier orbital which is sufficiently separated from orbitals of the bridge.
-That is why the functional groups and the bridge may be considered as two weakly-interacting subsystems.
+That is why the functional groups and the bridge may be considered as two weakly interacting subsystems.

-Non-conjugated molecules containing $NH_2$ -, OH- or $H_2C=CH$ -groups joined with a saturated bridge (X=CH2) or several bridges of the same constitution are among the most well-studied systems of the above-specified type.
+Non-conjugated molecules containing NH2, OH or H2C=CH groups joined with a saturated bridge $(X = CH_2)$ or several bridges of the same constitution are among the most well-studied systems of the abovespecified type.
 A pair of splitted energy levels corresponds to terminal groups in the photoelectron spectra of these molecules.
 Interpretation both of the variable extent of this splitting for related compounds and of relative orders of the two levels is of importance for theoretical spectroscopy.